Gurdaspur district: British Raj

+Gurdaspur district was annexed by the British from its former Sikh rulers after the Second Anglo-Sikh War of 1848–1849.
 During British Rule the district of Gurdaspur was a subdivision of Lahore Division, the district itself was administratively subdivided into four tehsils: Gurdaspur, Batala, Shakargarh and Pathankot.
+During the India's first war of independence, on 12 July 1857, battle of Trimmu Ghat was fought between the forces of British and Indian rebel sepoys on the left bank of Ravi.
+Trimmu Ghat was about 9 miles west of Gurdaspur city in the district.
+Most of the Indian rebel sepoys were killed in the battle.

 According to the 1881 census the population of the district was 823,695 this had risen by over 100,000 to 943,922 in the 1891 census.
-However the 1901 census recorded a fall in population – 940,334, this was largely due to emigration – some 44,000 settlers settling in Chenab colony.
+However, the 1901 census recorded a fall in population – 940,334, this was largely due to emigration – some 44,000 settlers settling in Chenab colony.
 According to the 1901 census there were 463,371 Muslims (49%), 380,636 Hindus (over 40%) and 91,756 (10%) Sikhs.
 Mirza Ghulam Ahmad who founded the Ahmadiyya movement had followers here.

 During the partition of India in 1947 the future of Gurdaspur was highly contested.
 According to the 1941 census, the population of this district had a narrow 51.14% Muslim majority.
 Radcliffe Award of the boundary gave only the Shakargarh tehsil of the district to Pakistan, and the rest to India.
 The Muslim population of the eastern tehsils migrated to Pakistan as refugees, and the Hindus and Sikhs of Shakargarh migrated to Gurdaspur after crossing the Ravi Bridge.
 They settled and spread in the Gurdaspur district.
+According to the 1951 census, there were around 2,97,581 displaced persons who had settled in the district, who formed about 34.96% of the district population.
+Of the total displaced persons 1,59,716 were males and 1,37,865 females.
+The origin of most of them were pakistani districts of Sialkot (1,93,182), Shakargarh (43,203), Lyallpur (17,783) and Shekhupura (8,826).

-Inside India
+Modern India

-On 27 July 2011 a part of district is carved out to form a new Pathankot district, which was earlier part of Gurdaspur.
+New tehsil of Dera Baba Nanak was created in 1995 and Dhar Kalan in 1996.
+On 27 July 2011 a part of district was carved out to form a new Pathankot district, which was earlier part of Gurdaspur.
 The Pathankot district comprises two sub-divisions of Pathankot and Dharkalan along with two sub-tehsils namely Narot Jaimal Singh and Bamial.

+On 27 July 2015, there was a terror attack in Dinanagar.
+In this, 7 people died, of which 2 were civilians, 2 policemen, 2 home guards and one Superintendent of Police (SP).
+It was the first major terror attack in Punjab since 1995.

+On 14 December 2014, new tehsil of Kalanaur was created.
+New tehsil of Dinanagar was created in May 2018.
+Earlier, they were sub-tehsils.